 - Underlying processes that lead to dysfunction are screened for.
 These might include SIBO nutrient deficiency, hormone imbalance, chronic infections – they are not diseases, per se, but they are mechanisms that lead to disease.

 - Then there are the diseases that might be causing symptoms of chronic fatigue.
 The kind of ultimate manifestation of the above will be how you experience these mechanisms and diseases on a daily basis: abdominal pain, fatigue, skin rashes etc. Diseases such as Hashimoto’s or type 2 diabetes or Lyme Disease are being screened for as well throughout the consultation process

-STEP TWO – Your Functional Nutrition Portfolio Treatment
+STEP TWO – Your Functional Nutrition Portfolio Treatment for unexplained tiredness.

 This improves gut function so: